ReubenAtherton/Graphical-User-Interfaces-Internship-/README.md

 # InternshipGUI-Python

 This project was completely independent and is the result of self-teaching.
 Completing this project massively developed my Python, SQL and C# skills whilst providing valuable insight into the GUI developement process.
-I understand there are many improvements to be made and I aim to develop my OOP skills in the future.

 ## Overall Combined Utility